-EQSC 1120 3 Equine Business Practices
+EQSC 1120 Equine Business Practices

 This course introduces the student to the equine industry.
 It includes career exploration and planning and prepares students to run or manage an equine-related business.
 The course also involves the development of a fictional business.
+RECOMMENDED ENTRY SKILLS/KNOWLEDGE: High school diploma or GED, Grade of C or better in the following courses: EQSC 1100, EQSC1101, and EQSC 1108.
 (Prerequisites: EQSC 1100, 1101).
 (3 C).